Constraints to Lorentz violation and ultrahigh-energy electrons in D-foamy space-times: Introduction and summary

 It sets what is called \emph{soft} Cherenkov threshold for emitting a zero energy photon, the most studied case in the literature~(e.g.,~\cite{Li:2022ugz}) and is only valid for $\eta>0$, i.e., fermions subject to the \emph{superluminal} LV correction.
 Provided the Crab Nebula operates as an electron PeVatron~\cite{LHAASO:2021cbz}, $E_{e,th}\geq 2.3$~PeV therefore, $\eta\lesssim 1.3\times 10^{-7}$, or equivalently~\cite{Li:2022ugz}: for $s_{e}=-1$, $E_{\textrm{LV}e}>(7.7\times 10^{6})\times\Mp$ which is very stringent. \item There is also the configuration of $(\eta$, $\xi)$ which involves emission of a hard photon~\cite{Jacobson:2002hd,Konopka:2002tt} that can carry off half the initial energy in the case of keeping fermion dispersion intact~($\eta=0$) and having \emph{subluminal} LV in photon dispersion.
 In this case this \emph{hard} threshold can be computed, using the `threshold theorem'~\cite{Mattingly:2002ba}, as

 While it can also be derived with the fact that at threshold, the group velocity of the outgoing electron is equal to that of photons~(i.e., $\Delta v_{e}(E_{e,th}/2)\approx\Delta v_{\g}(E_{e,th}/2)$), this is not the case in more general case with $\eta\neq 0$; see~\cite{Jacobson:2005bg}.
 Electrons with $E_{e}>2$~PeV from LHAASO~\cite{LHAASO:2021cbz} imply $\xi>-10^{-6}$~\cite{He:2022jdl}.\footnote{Although the cross-channel of $e\rightarrow e\g$~(c.f. `\emph{photon decay}' $\g\rightarrow ee^{+}$) was also used in~\cite{He:2022jdl} to set bounds it can only constrain subluminal modification of electron dispersion and superluminal photons, both of which are absent in brane model(s) we shall work with.
-It is for this reason we ignore at this stage $\gamma$-decay~(which does not occur in such models) except for some discussion in concluding~(section~\ref{sec:concl}).} \end{itemize}
+It is for this reason we ignore at this stage $\g$-decay~(which does not occur in such models) except for some discussion in concluding~(section~\ref{sec:concl}).} \end{itemize}

 Quite interestingly, the absence of hard Cherenkov threshold severely constrains \emph{subluminal} photon dispersions with \emph{linear} LV modification, an effect compatible with a previous hint of \emph{light-speed variation} in gamma-ray burst~(GRB) photon flight time delays~\cite{Shao:2009bv}, that require $E_{\textrm{LV}\g}\sim 10^{17}$~GeV, leading to a saturation of the latter.
 This motivates us to reconsider the bound from~(\ref{eq:hct}).
-Indeed, only after one knows how rapidly the drops in electron energy increase, can any kinematic constraint from threshold considerations be trusted.
-So far this issue has only been treated in specific models of LV~\cite{Anselmi:2011ae,Klinkhamer:2008ky,Rubtsov:2012kb}, while for general cases like that of~(\ref{eq:gdr}) the reaction rate has not been clarified.
-It is this what we plan to slightly touch upon in the first part of this article.
-If above threshold, it is high, as we shall see, for setting restrictions to this type of LV it then suffices to simply perform threshold analyses as in refs.~\cite{He:2022jdl,Li:2022ugz}, which will certainly give accurate results.
+In fact, only if we confirm that electrons lose energy extremely quickly through this process can we reliably apply the LV bounds derived from the threshold considerations above.
+To date, this issue has been examined only for specific models of LV~\cite{Altschul:2007tn,Klinkhamer:2008ky,Anselmi:2011ae,Rubtsov:2012kb}, while the vacuum Cherenkov rate within purely phenomenological approaches, such as those described by~(\ref{eq:gdr}), remains unclear.
+In the first part of this paper, we aim to briefly discuss this topic.
+Above the threshold, as we will demonstrate, the reaction rate is significant, allowing straightforward kinematic threshold analyses, as seen in refs.~\cite{He:2022jdl,Li:2022ugz}, to yield reliable constraints.